trelston/AspNetCoreLearning/Https/HttpsSampleSln/HSTSAspNetCore/Readme.md

     ```

  6. A brief description of the above properties:-
-    a.
-IncludeSubdomains:- Enables includeSubDomain parameter of the Strict-Transport-Security header
+    1. IncludeSubdomains:- Enables includeSubDomain parameter of the Strict-Transport-Security header

-    b.
-Preload:- Sets the preload parameter of the Strict-Transport-Security header.
+    2. Preload:- Sets the preload parameter of the Strict-Transport-Security header.
                  Preload is not part of the RFC specification, but is supported by web browsers
                  to preload HSTS sites on fresh install.
 See https://hstspreload.org/.

-    c.
-MaxAge:- Sets the max-age parameter of the Strict-Transport-Security header.
+    3. MaxAge:- Sets the max-age parameter of the Strict-Transport-Security header.

-    d.
-ExcludedHosts:- A list of host names that will not add the HSTS header.
+    4. ExcludedHosts:- A list of host names that will not add the HSTS header.
                        localhost is one of the host names excluded by default.
                        "localhost", "127.0.0.1", "[::1]" are harcoded as excluded.